MyMachine is a unique inter-generational co-creation process: in one school year:

 Read MyMachine Co-Founder Piet Grymonprez's article for Arianna Huffington's Thrive Global: click here to go to this article.

-Read our book with foreword by Sir Ken Robinson
+Read our book with a foreword by Sir Ken Robinson

 What Is Your Dream Machine?
 How Children Change The Education System Worldwide